Erotemic/ubelt/README.rst

 History:
 ========

-UBelt is a migration of the most useful parts of ``utool``\ (https://github.com/Erotemic/utool) into a standalone module with minimal dependencies.
+Ubelt is a migration of the most useful parts of ``utool``\ (https://github.com/Erotemic/utool) into a standalone module with minimal dependencies.